unicef/rhizome/docs/api.rst

 .. code-block:: python

   {
-  "region": {"orm_obj":Region,
+  "location": {"orm_obj":location,
-    "permission_function":self.apply_region_permissions},
+    "permission_function":self.apply_location_permissions},
   }

-permissions are largely based around the *fn_get_authorized_regions_by_user* stored procedure which uses a recursive CTE and the *region_permission* table to find the regions a particular user is allowed to read or write to.
+permissions are largely based around the *fn_get_authorized_locations_by_user* stored procedure which uses a recursive CTE and the *location_permission* table to find the locations a particular user is allowed to read or write to.